jmajam/hans-and-justin-lightroom/docs/customization.md

 ---
 layout: default
-title: Editing Style: Soft & Warm
+title: Editing Style — Soft & Warm
 nav_order: 10
 description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
 permalink: /docs/